SpenceKonde/arduino-tiny-841/README.md

 This fork aims to finish what he started and add working support for the ATtiny841 on Arduino.

+Additionally, it brings in support for the ATTiny1634, brought in from rambo's 1.0.6 ATTiny1634 core.

 Status
 ===========

 * Optiboot bootloader included, and works
-* Includes board definitions + optiboot for 8mhz and 16mhz.
+* Includes board definitions + optiboot for 8mhz and 16mhz (for 841 only - 1634 is out of spec @ 16mhz)
-* Serial and Serial 1 work.
+* Serial and Serial1 work.
 * INPUT_PULLUP works
 * millis and micros work
 * analogRead() works
-* PWM works on all 6 channels.
+* PWM works on all 6 channels (4 for 1634, naturally).
 * EEPROM works.
 * tone is untested.
 * SPI works.